 What DOESN'T happen in the soft-edit phase is the Artistic/Cosmetic editing.
 That is a whole different animal and is something we only do for prints and album photos.

 This phase brings out the true potential of an image is very labor intensive.
 We'll typically soften skin, remove acne scaring, reduce bags under the eyes, whiten the whites of the eyes, tuck in fat rolls, lift and re-shape, crop, accentuate highlights and shadows in clothing and background, saturate colors, add texture, remove unwanted elements, head-swaps, etc etc. We'll spend anywhere from 5 minutes to 45 minutes on each photograph.

 For as great as our cameras are, they don't give us perfect photos without some work.

 Unfortunately, we live in a DIY society and there are very few people who invest in quality prints.
-Yes, you own the disk of all Full-Resolution images and you can have them printed anywhere you'd like.
+Yes, you own the full res images from the wedding day and you can have them printed anywhere you'd like.
 These are the Soft-Edited images and they'll look great on your screen or printed.

 The rule of thumb is, the larger you print your photos the more Photoshop they'll need.

 We suggest that you come to us with your favorite 10-20 photos and have us work our magic on them.
 Our rate is $60 per hour, which is below the industry standard.
 You'll be happy you did.